-Heavy precipitation, high winds, and floods associated with the increasing frequency of extreme weather events also present increasing risks to energy facilities.
-For instance, flooding is a common threat at power generation facilities that require proximity to water sources.
-Additionally, many oil- and coal-transporting rail lines follow topographic low points, subjecting these resources to climate- and weather-related delays.
+Power generation facilities that require proximity to water sources—hydropower plants and thermoelectric plants that use water for cooling, for instance—are constantly exposed to flooding.
+Additionally, many oil- and coal-transporting rail lines follow topographic low points along rivers, subjecting the energy supply chain to climate- and weather-related delays.
 Increases in extreme weather events also have the potential to increase wind-driven damage of transmission lines.

 Many adaptation options for energy infrastructure involve expensive, long-term efforts.
 For instance, based on needs for water or proximity to ocean ports, relocating some critical facilities will be difficult.
 However, some energy facilities may benefit from installation of protection from sea level rise and flooding.
 Planning ahead for changing conditions can improve the climate resilience of the energy sector.